Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppWithBroker/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. Open the `Platforms\iOS\AppDelegate.cs` file.
-1. Find the key `msauth.com.companyname.mauiappwithbroker://auth` and replace the existing value with the iOS redirect URI for your application.
-You can read more about iOS redirect URI formats [here](https://learn.microsoft.com/azure/active-directory/develop/redirect-uris-ios).

-1. Open the `Platforms\Android\MainActivity.cs` file.
-1. Find the key `msauth://com.companyname.mauiappwithbroker/ZibsxQEZJWrFF+/959iv+aoQdpU=` and replace the existing value with the Android redirect URI for your application.
-You can read more about Android redirect URI formats [here](https://learn.microsoft.com/azure/active-directory/develop/redirect-uris-ios).

 1. Open the `appsettings.json` file.
 1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `active-directory-maui-with-broker-v2` app copied from the Azure portal.
+1. Find the key `AndroidReplyUrl` and replace the existing value with the Android redirect URI for your application, if you created one during app registration.
+You can read more about Android redirect URI formats [here](https://learn.microsoft.com/azure/active-directory/develop/redirect-uris-ios).
+1. Find the key `iOSReplyUrl` and replace the existing value with the iOS redirect URI for your application, if you created one during app registration.
+You can read more about iOS redirect URI formats [here](https://learn.microsoft.com/azure/active-directory/develop/redirect-uris-ios).

 ### Step 4: Running the sample